 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

-In general there is good intention for introduction of new teaching methodologies and alignment of the didactic method with the objectives.
-Due to the CCNURCA projects some nurses are trained for introducing new modern didactic approaches like PBL, mind mapping, clinical skills labs, Payton 4 steps and etc…).
-Methodologies are not disseminated among staff especially among clinical staff.
-Still too many doctors involved in training of nurses and in the future this should be changed.
-Not all course are accepted new teaching approaches.
-New skill lab is not very good equipped yet and established.
-C and core group of nursing teachers are very important precondition for introducing new approachesonches.
-Examination methods like OSCE stations are not used in practice.
-Assessment methods should be changed on the way that proclaimed LO are examine and should be good combination of continual assessment and final evaluation.
-Also introduction of new methodologies are very welcomed.
-Good thing is that examination system is done by commission formed on the study program.
+In general there is a good intention for introducing new teaching methodologies and alignment of the didactic method with the objectives what is proved by younger staff that involve these procedures in teaching process.
+Due to the CCNURCA project some nurses are trained for introducing new modern didactic approaches like PBL, mind mapping, clinical skills labs, Payton 4 steps and etc…).
+Methodologies are disseminated among staff especially among clinical staff and also there is willing to make cooperation with Order of Nurses to create curriculum or programme for continuous teaching programme. .
+Still too many doctors are involved in the training of nurses and in the future this should be changed. .
+New skill lab is established, equipment is purchased and it is used, but still there is lack of space for this purpose.
+Examination methods like OSCE stations are partially used in teaching process.
+New methodologies are very good accepted by students and young staff that uses them in teaching process.
+In this connection it should be discussed to use modern methods of examinations beside written and oral examination.
+Practical examination should be used.
+Support from Ministry and University is needed for obtaining new space for practical skills laboratories.

-Recommendations for improvement:

-According to the law the examination of the students should be at least 50% as an assessment during the study process and 50% in the final exam where just important features should be asked.
-In this connection it should be discussed to use modern methods of examinations besides written and oral examinations

-The new teaching methods according to the curriculum seem to be implemented in most cathedras but some don’t use them till now, this should be changed

 Especially the practical clinical teaching should be improved.
 Training of teachers for new approaches should be implemented.

-Indicator 2.6 Master’s Final Thesis
+Indicator 2.6 Final Thesis

 Assessment criteria: